-Following the recommendation of the audit committee of the ultimate controlling party as defined in note 18, we were appointed by the shareholders of the ultimate controlling party at its annual general meeting on 20 May 2021 to audit the financial statements for the period ending 31 December 2021 and subsequent financial periods.
-The period of total uninterrupted engagement of the firm is one year.
+Following the recommendation of the audit committee of ultimate controlling party as defined in note 18, we were appointed by the shareholders of the ultimate controlling party at its annual general meeting on 12 May 2022 to audit the financial statements for the year ending 31 December 2022 and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 2 years, covering the years ending 31 December 2021 to 31 December 2022.